95danlos/Multi-Robot-Mission-Planner/README.md

 <br />
+Then you need to build the code.
-In the Cygwin terminal navigate to the ArduCopter directory and run make.
+In a new Cygwin terminal navigate to the ArduCopter directory and run make.

 ```
 cd ~/ardupilot/ArduCopter
 make sitl -j4
 ```

+### How to use